cammiw4628/sep10-freedom-project/README.md

 ## Implications
 ##### PROS
 * Social
-   *   Can help individuals become of their health.
+   *   Can help individuals with their health.
    *   Boost someone's mental health and self-esteem.
-   *   Forms better self care for yourself.
+   *   Forms better self-care for yourself.
    *   Knowledge gained about psychology.
 ##### CONS
 * Social
    *   People may avoid to seek mental help when it is needed.
-   *   Indivuals may not see any other solution from different viewpoints.
+   *   Individuals may not see any other solution from different viewpoints.
    *   Some individuals may push themselves too hard to be a better version of themselves.

 ## Blog